-13.2 Enforcement events relating to Senior Preferred MREL Eligible Notes and Tier 2 Notes
+13.2 Enforcement events relating to Tier 2 Notes

-This Condition 13.2 applies only to Senior Preferred MREL Eligible Notes and Tier 2 Notes, and references to Notes in this Condition 13.2 shall be construed accordingly.
-For the avoidance of doubt, this Condition 13.2 does not apply to any Covered Bonds or Senior Preferred Notes that are not Senior Preferred MREL Eligible Notes.
+This Condition 13.2 applies only to Tier 2 Notes, and references to Notes in this Condition 13.2 shall be construed accordingly.
+For the avoidance of doubt, this Condition 13.2 does not apply to any Covered Bonds or Senior Preferred Notes.